jarhill0/LinkMusicBot/README.md

 vim config.py
 ```

-Enter your credentials for the Spotify and Telegram APIs into
+Enter your credentials for the Spotify, Telegram, and YouTube APIs into
 `config.py`.

 ## Usage